 This is an important finding that implies that policy-makers are not missing an important (but perhaps overlooked) cost channel of reserves accumulation.
-Since our results suggest that the absence of effects of reserves accumulation on risk-taking is symmetric, our findings imply that a future decline in reserves are not likely to result in a large pull-back in risk-taking in the region either.
+Since our results suggest that the absence of effects of reserves accumulation on risk-taking is symmetric, our findings also imply that a future decline in reserves is unlikely to result in a large pull-back in risk-taking in the region.